Call us today! 1.800.923-7878

 Immunotherapy is increasingly being used to treat autoimmune diseases, as an alternative to more traditional treatments such as steroids.
 It works by manipulating the body’s immune system in order to reduce inflammation and suppress the overactive immune response that characterizes these conditions.
 Immunotherapies can be divided into two broad categories: active immunotherapies, which involve stimulating the body’s own defenses against disease; and passive immunotherapies, which involve introducing substances or cells from outside of the body in order to activate or inhibit particular responses from the immune system.

 Passive immunotherapies involve introducing substances that act as external cues for the body’s own defense mechanisms.
-These substances can be antibodies produced by another organism and directed against a particular antigen or substance; antigens from other organisms which trigger an appropriate response from the body’s own defenses (such as vaccines); or drugs designed to activate or inhibit the body’s own immune cells.
+These substances can be antibodies produced by another organism and directed against a particular antigen or substance; antigens from other organisms that trigger an appropriate response from the body’s own defenses (such as vaccines); or drugs designed to activate or inhibit the body’s own immune cells.
 Examples of passive immunotherapies include intravenous immunoglobulins (IVIGs), and plasmapheresis.

 Overall, immunotherapy presents a promising option for treating autoimmune diseases, offering potential benefits over traditional treatment methods.